34 Fun Things To Do in Melbourne with Kids [in 2023]

 • Opening hours: Open every weekend, daily during school holidays, public holidays except Christmas day; opening hours vary throughout the year so check the website

 At ArtPlay, you’ll find a range of fun, creative workshops aimed at children.
 Your kids will learn to express themselves and burn up a lot of energy at the same time.
-There are also regular events aimed at kids as well as exhibits that will let them get up close and personal with the artwork.
+There are regular events aimed at kids as well as exhibits that will let them get up close and personal with the artwork.

 Visiting ArtPlay